Interview with Pastry Chef Extraordinaire Jenni Field

 A graduate from the Orlando Culinary Academy, Le Cordon Bleu Culinary Arts School, Jenni has a lot of insightful information for anyone thinking of attending culinary school.
 Since graduation, she has worked at a few establishments as a pastry chef and is currently help open a new restaurant in Winter Park, Florida called The Ravenous Pig – An American Gastropup.

-Jenni now also has a great blog called The Balanced Pastry Chef where you can follow her day to day dessert making activities.
+Jenni now also has a great blog called Pastry Chef Online where you can follow her day to day dessert making activities.

 Here’s my interview with Chef Jennifer Field:

 Chef, When did you realize you wanted to be a professional chef?

 Not until fairly recently.
 I had always been a passionate amateur, but it wasn’t until I was looking to change careers and I really sat down and evaluated what I loved doing that I realized that I could cook professionally.

 Who inspired you most as a young cook & what did you learn from them?